gh123man/Fireball-for-PHP/README.md

 Once the ORM class is instantiated in the construction of the parent class, it registers a the FireballDataAccessInterface object “data” as a member variable with the parent class.
 This is a public member that provides controlled access to the underlying table and communicates directly with the ORM class.

-The FireballDataAccessInterface intercepts function calls named after the columns in the database.
+The FireballDataAccessInterface (the second key component of Fireball) intercepts function calls named after the columns in the database.
 This allows you to do something like this

     $table->data->id(); //fetches the value of the id column

     $table->data->name(“bob”) //sets the value of the name column.